albertjimenez/GetLyrics/README.md

 A fast, reliable, and extensible Rust-based lyrics fetcher.

 ✨ **New in latest version:**
+- 📂 Directory support — process a folder of songsls
+- 🔁 Optional recursion — --recursive to scan deeper than 1 level
 - ❌ **No more web scraping** – cleaner, more stable code.
 - 📉 **Smaller binary size** due to removal of HTML parser and scraping logic.
 - 🎤 **New `--karaoke` mode** to fetch synced lyrics when available.